 Convert to stored value card

-The market report shows, starting with the blank fields under the “consumer” heading, the purchases made by credit/debit cards.
-The micro market operator has a dual incentive to convert these purchases to the stored value account card: 1) to eliminate the credit/debit card fees, and 2) to identify specific promotions to these consumers.
+Most importantly, the market report shows, starting with the blank fields under “consumer,” the purchases made by credit/debit cards.
+The micro market operator has a dual incentive to convert these purchases to be made by the stored value account card: 1) to eliminate the credit/debit card fees, and 2) to identify specific promotions to these consumers.

 Finally, the micro market operator should work with the product manufacturers to coordinate micro market promotions with the product manufacturers’ national and regional advertising and promotions.

 For example, Coca-Cola and Kraft had a joint Super Bowl promotion advertised in the New York metropolitan area.
-New York area micro market operators could have taken advantage of this advertising to convert non-users to consumers.
-These product manufacturers’ programs and advertising are calendared for at least six to nine months.
-Micro market operators should know these programs, have the ability to implement them to attract new consumers, and analyze the effectiveness.
+New York area micro market operators could have taken advantage of this advertising as a tool to convert non-users to consumers.
+These product manufacturers’ programs and advertising are already calendared for at least the next six to nine months.
+Micro market operators should know these programs, have the ability to implement them to attract new consumers, and analyze the effectiveness of these programs.

 The ability to analyze the impact of the product manufacturer’s programs on individual consumers places the micro market operator in the forefront of the second decade of the 21st century.
 If the micro market operator cannot analyze sales by consumer and stock keeping unit (SKU), micro markets will just be a stagnant, back-water retail channel compared to the dynamic developments in other retail channels.

 Since almost all the micro market operators are vending operators, the micro market channel may suffer the same fate as the vending industry, as argued by Elliot Maras, the editor of Automatic Merchandiser in his March 6, 2012 blog.
 He noted that the vending operators’ reluctance to recognize the world is changing undermines the industry’s progress.